ZoinerTejada/azure-data-guide/data-guide/technology-choices/csv-json-options.md

     - HBase
     - Hive
 - SQL Data Warehouse
-- Azure Machine Learning
+- Azure Machine Learning Workbench
 - SQL SSIS

-Whether you are importing your CSV and JSON files into Azure Storage/Azure Data Lake Store, or into a database such as Azure SQL, SQL DW, or Cosmos DB, [Azure Data Factory](https://docs.microsoft.com/azure/data-factory/copy-activity-overview) provides a great option to automate the process for either one-time or recurring operations.
+Whether you are importing your CSV and JSON files into Azure Storage/Azure Data Lake Store, or processing and loading the data into a database such as Azure SQL, SQL DW, or Cosmos DB, [Azure Data Factory](https://docs.microsoft.com/azure/data-factory/copy-activity-overview) provides a great option to automate the process for either one-time or recurring operations.
 Use the copy activity to copy your on-premises or cloud-based files into a number of [supported data stores](https://docs.microsoft.com/azure/data-factory/copy-activity-overview#supported-data-stores-and-formats).

 Once stored, there are a number of options for processing your files.
 Because many programming languages can easily work with CSV and JSON files from applications that run on a virtual machine or locally, we are going to focus on Azure services you can use, some of which require no programming.